Martin1982/live-broadcast-bundle/README.md

 ```bash
 $ php app/console livebroadcaster:broadcast
 ```

-To make broadcast planning available through an admin interface we've added support for the Sonata Admin bundle.

 ### FFMpeg log directory
 To view the output of FFMpeg you need to configure a log directory in your `app/config/config.yml`.